linusjaderlund/spaceshuttle/README.md

 ## Warning

 This tool is still under development and may not work.
-First stable version will soon be available after some testing and adding of more functionality.
+First stable version will soon be available after some testing and adding of more functionality. **Not yet fully available at npmjs.com as package**

 ## Installation